carbon-language/carbon-lang/llvm/docs/Vectorizers.rst

 The Loop Vectorizer supports loops with an unknown trip count.
 In the loop below, the iteration ``start`` and ``finish`` points are unknown, and the Loop Vectorizer has a mechanism to vectorize loops that do not start at zero.
-In this example, ‘n’ may not be a multiple of the vector width, and the vectorizer has to execute the last few iterations as scalar code.
+In this example, 'n' may not be a multiple of the vector width, and the vectorizer has to execute the last few iterations as scalar code.
 Keeping a scalar copy of the loop increases the code size.